 NPAC SMS shall allow NPAC personnel, Service Provider SOA via the SOA-to-NPAC SMS Interface, Local SMS via the NPAC SMS-to-Local SMS Interface, or Service Provider SOA via the NPAC SOA Low-tech Interface, to query the NPA-NXX-X holder information for all data as listed in the NPA-NXX-X Holder Information Data Model, for an NPA-NXX-X as stored in the NPAC SMS.
 (Previously N-340)

-RR3-114 Query of Number Pool NPA-NXX-X Holder Information – Return of Queried Data
+RR3-114 Query of Number Pool NPA-NXX-X Holder Information – Return of Queried Data – NPA-NXX-X Data

 NPAC SMS shall return to the NPAC Personnel or requesting Service Provider all NPA-NXX-Xs that match the query selection criteria, as listed in the NPA-NXX-X Holder Information Data Model, for an NPA-NXX-X as stored in the NPAC SMS.
 (Previously N-360)

-RR3-115 Query of Number Pool NPA-NXX-X Holder Information – Return of Queried Data to NPAC Personnel Only
+RR3-115 Query of Number Pool NPA-NXX-X Holder Information – Return of Queried Data to NPAC – Block Create Scheduled Event Data

-NPAC SMS shall provide to NPAC Personnel only, an indicator on the NPAC Administrative Interface, only after completing a query, if an associated Block Create Scheduled Event, that has not been executed, exists in the NPAC SMS.
+NPAC SMS shall provide an indicator to NPAC Personnel on the NPAC Administrative Interface, or requesting Service Provider on the NPAC Low-Tech Interface, if an associated Block Create Scheduled Event, that has not been executed, exists in the NPAC SMS.
 (Previously N-365)

 RR3-747 Query of NPA-NXX-X Holder Information for Pseudo-LRN – Service Provider Personnel – SOA Interface